-Before adding Microsoft Azure Data Box into the Veeam Backup & Replication backup infrastructure, make sure to complete the following steps:
+Before you add Microsoft Azure Data Box to the Veeam Backup & Replication backup infrastructure, complete the following steps:

 - <ip_address> <mydataboxno>.microsoftdatabox.com

 - <ip_address> <storageaccountname>.blob.<mydataboxno>.microsoftdatabox.com

 For more information on how to learn the values for <ip_address>, <mydataboxno> and <storageaccountname>, see this Microsoft article.